seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **BASSIANUS**
 By him that justly may
-Bear his betroth’d from all the world away.
+Bear his betroth'd from all the world away.

 *Exeunt BASSIANUS and MARCUS with LAVINIA*

 **MUTIUS**
 Brothers, help to convey her hence away,
-And with my sword I’ll keep this door safe.
+And with my sword I'll keep this door safe.

 *Exeunt LUCIUS, QUINTUS, and MARTIUS*

 **TITUS ANDRONICUS**
-Follow, my lord, and I’ll soon bring her back.
+Follow, my lord, and I'll soon bring her back.

 **MUTIUS**
 My lord, you pass not here.

 **TITUS ANDRONICUS**
 What, villain boy!
-Barr’st me my way in Rome?
+Barr'st me my way in Rome?

 *Stabbing MUTIUS*